muart-group/muart-group.github.io/docs/index.md

 and feature-complete ESPHome component for heat pump control.
 The project also natively supports integration with MHK thermostats similar to [akamali/mhk1_mqtt](https://github.com/akamali/mhk1_mqtt), but built in a ESPHome-native way with a closer focus on hardware interoperability.

+This library aims to support most air-to-air heat pumps supported by Kumo Cloud (and likely MELCloud/MELView), with a focus on providing feature parity with these commercial offerings.

 ## Features